CameronBeneteau/LineFollowingRobot/README.md

 ## Project Information

-Computer Engineering project to design and build a robot that follows a black line.
+Grade 12 computer engineering project to design and build a robot that follows a black line.

 ### Objectives
 - Robot wheels must always stay on opposite sides of the black line